I Luv U (Dizzee Rascal song): Critical reception

-I Luv U was critically lauded upon release, with Drowned In Sound referring to Dizzee as "[t]he saviour of UK music" in their review of the single.
 The Wire described "I Luv U"'s impact on grime as "analogous to "Anarchy in the U.K." for punk rock."
 The track was named as one of the best songs released between 2000 and 2003 in the 2008 book The Pitchfork 500: Our Guide to the Greatest Songs from Punk to the Present.
 XL Recordings owner Richard Russell wrote in his 2020 book Liberation Through Hearing that the first time he heard "I Luv U", he felt "Dizzee was creating what could clearly be an entirely new day for British music."